mfiers/Moa/sphinx/filesets.rst

 Filesets
 ========

-Filesets are an important part of Moa - they are used to define in- and output files of Moa jobs
+Filesets are an important part of Moa - they are used to define input and output files for Moa jobs